Tayyab1101/imdb-movies-scrap/README.md

 ### Features:

 - You have the choice of selecting a specific time period (between years) i.e. 2004-2008
-- You can specify any number of pages to scrap (At your own risk, because IDM may ban your IP if you scrapped a lot of pages at one time)
+- You can specify any number of pages to scrap (At your own risk, because IMDB may ban your IP if you scrapped a lot of pages at one time)
 - Here is a single movie demo data that you will get `[0] => Array (
   [name] => The Dark Knight